 In 1982, CAP and parent volunteers began conducting a substance abuse prevention education program (Life Skills) for all students in the Pulaski Street Elementary School.
 Since 1987, CAP has been training 8th grade and high school students to participate in the monthly program.
 Peer Leaders assist adult presenters by acting as role models and group activity leaders for the monthly presentations.
 Peer Leadership training takes place once a week during lunch and provides students with the information and public speaking skills they need to conduct an effective classroom presentation.
 High School Peer Leaders who demonstrate a commitment to the program are eligible to become classroom presenters and mentor the newer students.
+The program concludes with the Annual Say NO to Drugs March.

-As role models to both elementary school students and their peers, CAP Peer Leaders sign a voluntary no-use contract and agree not to use alcohol, tobacco or illegal drugs while they are involved with the program (this includes special occasions).
+As role models to both elementary school students and their peers, CAP Peer Leaders sign a voluntary no-use contract and agree not to use alcohol, tobacco, vape products, or illegal drugs while they are involved with the program (this includes special occasions).
 Through the weekly training, they learn information and skills to make healthy decisions for themselves and to assist their peers in making health-promoting choices as well.
 A copy of the Peer Leadership contract can be found under the documents tab.

 In addition to the weekly Peer Leadership training, CAP conducts a variety of workshops during the year to address areas that require more training and education.
 New Peer Leaders participate in a two-day Summer Workshop in late June to prepare them to enter the program in September.
 They learn and practice communication skills, role-playing, public speaking, team building, leadership skills and stress management.
 A full day Alcohol Workshop for middle school Peer Leaders takes place every January; the goal of the workshop is to increase knowledge and understanding of alcohol, the disease of addiction and its effects on family members.
 This workshop prepares students to teach the alcohol lesson at Pulaski Street School.
 High school students assist in facilitating the workshops and act as role models for the middle school students.